Cookie Consent by Privacy Policies Generator website

 It takes time between a donor passing & it being possible to collect tissue samples for your research.
 Researchers sometimes seem surprised that we can’t obtain specimens sooner than 3 hours, and that such donors are extremely rare.
 Please consider that the family’s needs need to be taken care of at the hospice or hospital, before paperwork can be completed and transport arranged.
 If complex preparation protocols (for example, “bread slicing” the brain at 1cm intervals on a teflon coated plate for your histology & RNA preparation) are required, this will also take time.
 So, if you can go up to 12h (or longer), tissue samples will be much more readily available.
 We will of course collect according to your exact specifications and preparation protocol, however stringent you require that collection to be- it will just be slower.

-Questions to consider: fresh tissue samples or blood samples:
+Questions to consider: fresh tissue samples or blood samples

 Maximum acceptable time from sampling to delivery: